 "In my clinical experience I found that tweaking the levels of bacteria in the gut had a positive effect on the typical rosacea inflammation.
 The first step is to get some good bacteria in the diet via fermented foods, including sauerkraut, miso soup and yogurt."

-Foods containing dairy and drinking hot liquids, including soup, can both trigger rosacea so these should be avoided if they are a trigger.
+Identify "trigger foods" - foods containing dairy and drinking hot liquids, including soup, can both trigger rosacea so these should be avoided if they are a trigger.

 "...I often advise clients with rosacea to make no other nutritional changes initially other than take a course of probiotics for at least 30 days.
 A decent quality supplement should contain various strains of Lactobacillus and Bifidobacterium so do check the list of ingredients."

 "If we have an unhealthy, unbalanced gut environment, toxins can be released into the bloodstream and cause inflammation throughout the body.
 This shift in gut flora, and the subsequent inflammation, can cause a flare-up in the skin of those who are predisposed to acne, eczema or rosacea."
+To find out more about rosacea visit the Probiotics Learning Lab page on acne and skin health.

 Enjoy the read?
 Check these out: